fedidat/HexoSite/source/_posts/510-intro-to-graal.md

     [prettyprintjson:10170]        write:   4,928.16 ms
     [prettyprintjson:10170]      [total]: 133,677.70 ms

 While native images are usually lean, this one weighs 90MB.
-This is probably due to the JavaScript runtime, and it is still relatively low compared to the 400MB+ of the JVM.
-Here too there is room for improvement, with low-hanging fruit like [unused classes](https://github.com/oracle/graal/issues/287) on the backlog.
+This is probably due to the JavaScript runtime, though it is still relatively low compared to the 400MB+ of the JVM.
+And here too there is room for improvement, with low-hanging fruit like [unused classes](https://github.com/oracle/graal/issues/287) on the backlog.

 Although the program failed to produce newlines for me, it does validate and tidy up the JSON a bit.
 And the execution time was indeed remarkably lower than through the JVM, mostly due to startup times: